Editor’s note: This article was last reviewed and updated on 20 November 2024.

 Let’s start by installing the latest LTS version, which is version 20.11.0 at the time of writing this article.
 This is done by running nvm install --lts

-, which produces the below screen:
+, which produces the following screen:

+We now have npm v10.2.4 as well.
 After this installs, it will automatically set the default Node version to the LTS that we just downloaded.

 For this tutorial, we want three Node versions running on our machine.
 To find the list of available Node versions, run this: